bogdanparvu18/msc-graduate-project/README.md

-# Grounded Multimodal VQA for Network Control-Plane Incident Diagnosis over Dashboards, Topology Views, and Telemetry
+# Multimodal Question Answering over Network Visual Analytics with Safe Closed-Loop Remediation
 A dedicated repository documenting the development, research, and implementation of my Graduate Project in fulfillment of the Master of Science in Computer Science at Lakehead University.

 ## Executive workflow summary